Azure/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/examples/Edit-AzRecoveryServicesBackupRetentionPolicyClientObject.md

 This command disables the monthly retention.
 The 2-3 command is to display the modified policy.

-### Example 9: Edit the week based yearly retention when schedule run frequency is weekly
+### Example 9: Edit the week based yearly retention when schedule run frequency is weekly for AzureVM
 ```powershell
 $pol1.SchedulePolicy.ScheduleRunDay
 Edit-AzRecoveryServicesBackupRetentionPolicyClientObject -Policy $pol1 -DatasourceType AzureVM -EnableYearlyRetention $true -YearlyRetentionScheduleType Weekly -YearlyRetentionDurationInYears 34 -YearlyRetentionMonthsOfTheYear @("May", "June") -YearlyRetentionDaysOfTheWeek Monday, Tuesday -YearlyRetentionWeeksOfTheMonth First, Third